spryker/docker-sdk/docs/04-linking-to-project.md

 git push
 ```

-4. Commit and push the submodule again each time you need to refer to a new version of docker/sdk:
+4. Commit and push the git submodule again each time you need to refer to a new version of docker/sdk:
 ```bash
 git add docker
 git commit -m "Updated docker submodule"